knedl1k/knedl1k/README.md

 ### Glad to see you here! &nbsp;

-I'm a bachelor's degree student at The Czech Technical University in Prague, Faculty of Electrical Engineering, Cybernetics and Robotics 🎓.
-I'm always willing to learn and work across technologies and domains 💡.
-I love to explore new technologies and leverage them to solve real-life problems ✨.
+I am a student of the bachelor's program in cybernetics and robotics at the Czech Technical University in Prague, Faculty of Electrical Engineering 🎓.
+I love to explore new technologies and leverage them to solve real-life problems 💡.
 I'm currently into Python Dev and working on Algorithms.
 I also support FOSS devs and projects same as the privacy oriented projects.

 <img align="right" height="280" width="450" alt="" src="https://raw.githubusercontent.com/snipe/animated-gifs/master/Techy/unecessary-automation.gif" />